Akshaj05/Aegis/README.md

 npm run tauri dev                    # full app, native window
 ```

-See [`docs/CLAUDE.md`](docs/CLAUDE.md) for the full working contract and build order, and
-`src-tauri/.env.example` for local AI/Ollama configuration (Aegis runs fully without it — the AI
-layer is optional; only its advisory explanations are unavailable when it's off).

 ## Command support

 Every command resolves to one of four policy tiers before any handler runs